make firm or more firm

 raucous music is heard, and a red glow rises behind the screen at right.

-sharp curved horny process on the toe of a bird or some mammals or reptiles
+sharp curved horny process on the toe of some animals

 Happy: I want them with the

 hurt the feelings of